Stephanie Dogfoot

 Biography

-Stephanie Dogfoot is a spoken word poet and comedian who is inspired by joy, rage and small mammals.
-She runs Singapore's longest-running monthly poetry night called Spoke and Bird Poetry, and is the author of the poetry collection Roadkill for Beginners.
-Her work has been featured in 13 different countries, and in places such as the Melbourne Fringe Festival, the Edinburgh Fringe and Glastonbury Festival.See their work at the Festival
+Stephanie Dogfoot is a spoken word poet and comedian inspired by joy, rage, and small mammals.
+She runs Singapore’s longest-running monthly poetry night, Spoke and Bird Poetry, and is the author of the poetry collection Roadkill for Beginners.
+Her work has been featured in 13 countries and at festivals such as the Melbourne Fringe Festival, the Edinburgh Fringe, and Glastonbury Festival.See their work at the Festival

 This website uses cookies to ensure you get the best experience.
 View our privacy policy